CLINICAL TRIALS ACTIVATION COORDINATOR

 Experience in clinical research or in a clinical setting preferred.

 Medical terminology proficiency preferred.

-Prefix determined by years of relevant work experience.
+Prefix determined by years of relevant professional work experience.

-The Clinical Trials Activation Coordinator will join the Disease Oriented Team (DOT) and report directly to the Clinical Team Manager and the Clinical Research Program Manager at the University of Wisconsin Carbone Cancer Center (UWCCC).
+The Clinical Trials Activation Coordinator will join the research areas of Palliative Care and Gynecology Oncology and report directly to the Clinical Team Manager and the Clinical Research Program Manager at the University of Wisconsin Carbone Cancer Center (UWCCC).
 The incumbent will maintain knowledge of the clinical research principles and specific study guidelines, in order to assist the clinical research staff, regulatory specialists, and investigators in trial activation.
 The incumbent must have good communication skills as they interface with other departments within the hospital, clinics, and referral area as necessary to identify, collect and disseminate patient and protocol information.
 The incumbent must be able to handle multiple projects simultaneously and work independently using initiative and good judgment.

 Work experience should demonstrate dependability, flexibility, and maturity.
 Candidates must be effective at building interpersonal relationships with constructive interactions, be clear and effective communicators, promote and create collegial environments that value accountability.
 Employees will also be expected to uphold UWCCC core values as defined below: